Juninho Pernambucano: International career

-On 7 September 1999, Juninho Pernambucano played two top-level matches in two different countries in the same day.
+On 7 September 1999, Juninho played two top-level matches in two different countries in the same day.
 He represented his country in the second half of the friendly match between Brazil and Argentina in Porto Alegre, which Brazil won 4–2, playing about fifteen minutes.
 In spite of a delayed flight to Montevideo, he managed to arrive in Uruguay in time to feature in the second half of the Copa Mercosur match between Vasco and Nacional.
 He took part at the 2001 Copa América with Brazil.

-Although Juninho had a period of prolonged domestic success during the 2000s, that contributed to him being considered one of the best Brazilian players in the world at the time, he was not selected for the Brazilian squad that featured in the 2002 FIFA World Cup and in the 2004 Copa América missing both because of a recurring knee injury.
+Although Juninho had a period of prolonged domestic success during the 2000s, that contributed to him being considered one of the best Brazilian players in the world at the time, he was not selected for the Brazilian squad that featured at the 2002 FIFA World Cup and the 2004 Copa América, missing both because of a recurring knee injury.
 Brazil would win both tournaments.
-He was however a member of the Brazil squad that won the 2005 FIFA Confederations Cup.
+He was however a member of the Brazil squad that won the 2005 FIFA Confederations Cup, scoring a free kick against Euro 2004 champions Greece.

-In the 2006 FIFA World Cup Juninho scored against Japan in a group stage match.
+In the 2006 FIFA World Cup, Juninho scored a knuckleball goal in open play against Japan in a group stage match.
 Following Brazil's defeat to eventual runners-up France in the quarter-finals of the tournament, he announced his international retirement, so as to make way for younger talents coming through the ranks in Brazil, in order to build for the 2010 FIFA World Cup.

 Director career

-In May 2019, Juninho was appointed as the director of football of his former club Olympique Lyonnais.
+In May 2019, Juninho was appointed as the director of football of his former club Lyon.
 His first decision was to name former Brazilian international teammate Sylvinho as the head coach of the French Ligue 1 team.